nimishcoder1232/DIYRC/README.md

 Also, note that the radios need to be paired on the same channel and frequency before the code can be used.

+Because the radios are running at 915 MHz, the open range will be realy good where there are no obstructions.
+I am expecting a kilometer or two.
+Though this drone will be usless, if there are obstacles, like in a forest, or in a large city, then it will be effective.
+If you want a more balanced connection, get a 2.4 connection.

+Also, this radio gives you the ability to fly way out of range and altitude, and break alot of FAA rules.
+Please check the rules in your area for how far you can go from your controller and the maximum altitude.
+I would recommend always being under 400 feet and always being able to see your drone clearly.
+ALSO REGISTER YOUR DRONE.

 CAD Screenshots:

 <img width="582" height="685" alt="image" src="https://github.com/user-attachments/assets/4bde53b5-fc35-42f5-afaa-81f87cc4d0e1" />